ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/_index.md

 ## Synchronize your environment with a gateway

 Using agents is the recommended way to add API services to your environment.
-When a discovery agent is installed on your gateway, the agent will automatically discover API service assets and add them to your environment in Amplify Central.
-The traceability agent will send API traffic logs from your gateway to Amplify Central, where you can then view and analyze the logs.
+When a Discovery Agent is installed on your gateway, the agent will automatically discover API service assets and add them to your environment in Amplify Central.
+The Traceability Agent will send API traffic logs from your gateway to Amplify Central, where you can then view and analyze the logs.

+{{< alert title="Note" color="primary" >}}You will be notified at the startup of the agent if your agent is outdated: New version available.
+Please consider upgrading from version _(running version)_ to version _(latest version)_.{{< /alert >}}

 For more information about the agents, see: